ImageOptim/libimagequant/README.md

 Building for WASM requires support for [threads and atomics](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon).
 I plan to make threads optional in a later version.

-You may need to [configure a linker](https://doc.rust-lang.org/cargo/reference/config.html#target) for Cargo.
-If that's too much hassle, and you only need to link statically, remove `"cdylib"` from `crate-type` in `Cargo.toml`.
+If you're cross-compiling a dynamic library (so/dylib/DLL), you may need to [configure a linker](https://doc.rust-lang.org/cargo/reference/config.html#target) for Cargo.
 For building for Android see [this tutorial](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html) and [cargo-ndk](https://lib.rs/crates/cargo-ndk).